21 In Active Experiences

 Running in France MUST include doing The Paris Marathon.
 The race that I ran had approximately 40,000 runners and it is an awesome way to see Paris.
 The Paris Marathon route starts at the Arc de Triomphe.
 You run down the Champs Elysée, along Rue de Rivoli, and then through many Paris neighbourhoods where the aroma of roasted chickens certainly drove me crazy.
 My other races in Paris started and finished at the Eiffel Tower and we ran along the Seine for a lot of the race.

-The next Paris Marathon is scheduled for April 2, 2023.
+The next Paris Marathon is scheduled for April 13, 2025.

 The Marathon du Medoc

 The Marathon du Medoc has you passing through some of the most scenic vineyards in France such as Chateau Lafite Rothschild and Chateau Lynche-Bages.
 I stayed in Bordeaux and spent a few days touring around there before doing the race in Pauillac.
-This is the best part about doing a race; you tie in some site-seeing before and after the race.
+This is the best part about doing a race; you tie in some sightseeing before and after the race.
 A marathon only takes a few (OK, 3-6) hours so it’s not too much time out of your itinerary.

 Les 20 Km de Paris (October)